mayureeb/EV-charging-project/README.md

 ## Next step
 - Upload loss functions
-- Model fine tuning using Optuna
+- Model selection and fine-tuning using Optuna
-- Incorporate weather and policy data
-- Incorporate Graph neural network
-- Host it on Amazon SageMaker
+- Ship it as a package